FFmpeg/FFV1/ffv1.md

 Note in case these bits are used in a later revision of this specification: any revision of this specification SHOULD care about avoiding to add 40 bits of content after `SliceContent` for version 0 and 1 of the bitstream.
 Background: due to some non conforming encoders, some bitstreams where found with 40 extra bits corresponding to `error_status` and `slice_crc_parity`, a decoder conforming to the revised specification could not do the difference between a revised bitstream and a buggy bitstream.

 ## Slice Header

+A `Slice Header` provides information about the decoding configuration of the `Slice`, such as its spatial position, size, and aspect ratio.
+The pseudo-code below describes the contents of the `Slice Header`.

 ```c
 pseudo-code                                                   | type